 As a theatrical actress, she starred and participated in the productions: “La Cuartorena,” “El Casario,” “Ay papa, pobre papa, en el closet te engacho mama y que pena me da,” La Muerte,” La tempestad,” “El Reto,” “Gri Gri,” “Las Ventanas,” “Let My People Go,” the zarzuela “Cecilia Valdes,” “Aquellare tabo,” and the theatrical version of the poems of Victor Lianos, and “El baquine,” by Abelardo Diaz Alfaro, among others.

 On the big screen, Del Villard appeared in, “The Time We Lost” and “The Americans Came Playing the Violin.”
-Also, “Los Traidores de San Angel,” by the acclaimed Argentinean Leopoldo Torres Nilson, which was filmed in Puerto Rico and invited to the Cannes Film Festival in France.
+Also, “Los Traidores de San Angel,” by the acclaimed Argentinean Leopoldo Torres Nilson, was filmed in Puerto Rico and invited to the Cannes Film Festival in France.

 Also, she stood out as a dancer and choreographer in the works, “Valley Without Echo,” “The Witches of Salem,” “The Boyfriend,” “The Crucible,” and “Kwamina” in the U.S. Also, in Puerto Rico she joined the Afro-Boricua Ballet and participated in the productions, “Palesiana y Aquelarre” and “Palesianisima.”